 Note that a few of the paintings will not be on display for the entire period.

 Johannes Vermeer (1632-1675) lived and worked in Delft.
 His work is best known for his tranquil, introverted indoor scenes, his unprecedented use of bright, colorful light, and his convincing illusionism.
 In contrast to Rembrandt, Vermeer left a remarkably small oeuvre with about 35 paintings.
 Although there is a popular Vermeer Centrum in Delft, none of his paintings are owned or displayed in his hometown.

-Parallel to the Vermeer exhibition in the Rijksmuseum, Museum Prinsenhof Delft will organize the exhibition Vermeer’s Delft (10 February to 4 June 2023).
-This will be the first-ever exhibition to explore in-depth the cultural-historical context in which Vermeer’s practice flourished.
+Parallel to the Vermeer exhibition in the Rijksmuseum, Museum Prinsenhof Delft organized the exhibition Vermeer’s Delft (10 February to 4 June 2023).
+This is the first-ever exhibition to explore in-depth the cultural-historical context in which Vermeer’s practice flourished.
 Works by Delft contemporaries are displayed alongside Delft pottery, Delft carpets, archival materials, and letters.

 Tickets and Opening Hours for the Vermeer Exhibition in Amsterdam 2023

 Note: by mid-February ALL time-slot reservation tickets for the Vermeer exhibition have sold out – no further tickets will be available.
 The “Friends of the Rijksmuseum” loophole was also closed.